buraksekili/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/getting-started/security.md

 {{< youtube lRLLFLv2rN4 >}}

-Due to the nature of graphql, clients can craft very complex or large queries which can cause your upstream APIs to go down or have performance issues.
+Due to the nature of graphql, clients can craft complex or large queries which can cause your upstream APIs to go down or have performance issues.

 Some of the common strategies to mitigate these risks include